hansenp/diachrscripts/README.md

 interaction_distance_summary_stats_st_median.pdf
 interaction_distance_summary_stats_st_iqr.pdf
 ```
-These files are intended to provide an overview.
 Each file contains the same plots in the same order.

 ##### Interaction numbers (n)

-In the following, the structure of the PDF files is described using the file for the interaction numbers as an example.
+In the following, the structure of the PDF files is described using the file
+for the interaction and read pair numbers as an example.

 In the top three rows, simple and twisted interactions and read pairs
 are compared using boxplots.

 ![Distance summary - ST - N - 1](doc/07_analyze_interaction_distances/interaction_distance_summary_stats_st_n_1.png)

-The first row has four columns.
-The first column is for directed interactions (DI; orange), the second through fourth column
+The first column is for directed interactions (DI; orange) and the second through fourth column
 are for read pairs from directed (DI; orange), undirected reference (UIR; light blue)
 and undirected interactions (UI; gray).
 The colors of the borders around the boxes indicate whether the interactions